sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

    ::

-       cp /usr/local/sage-2.5.2/sage /usr/local/bin/
+       cp /usr/local/sage-4.6.2/sage /usr/local/bin/

-   You make a copy instead of a symlink, since upgrading with ``sage -upgrade`` overwrites ``/usr/local/sage-2.5.2/sage``, hence deleting the ``ROOT=...`` part of that file.

-   Make sure that all files in ``/usr/local/sage-2.5.2`` are readable by
+   Make sure that all files in ``/usr/local/sage-4.6.2`` are readable by
    all:

    ::

-       chmod a+rX -R /usr/local/sage-2.5.2
+       chmod a+rX -R /usr/local/sage-4.6.2

 Special Notes